 If the Grand Cypress isn’t your style, just down the road is the

-This 169 room, category 3 Hyatt opened in 2016 after a full refurbishment.
+This 169-room, Category 2 hotel opened in 2016 after a complete refurbishment.

 I’m a convert to the Hyatt Place brand after our stay at one of their hotels in Raleigh, NC.
 Standard rooms at this hotel start at 370 – 424 square feet, with one king or two queen beds.
 This looks like a very comfortable room to spread out in during a WDW vacation.

 Choosing between the two Hyatt Hotels in the WDW area might depend on what type of hotel you are looking for.
-The Hyatt Regency Grand Cypress is a destination upon itself with the golf courses, swimming pools, tennis courts, spa and restaurants.
+The Hyatt Regency Grand Cypress is a destination with golf courses, swimming pools, tennis courts, a spa and restaurants.
 This hotel also charges accordingly for those services.
-The Hyatt Place is a great hotel that gives you free breakfast, free parking and larger rooms, but lacks the resort feel of the Grand Cypress.
-I could see each of these hotels having appeal to guests, depending on what you’re looking for in your vacation.
-When we used to stay at Disney World (before we moved to 9 miles from WDW), all we wanted a room for was a place to rest between spending time in the theme parks.
-I could see us spending some time at the Hyatt Place, but in the end Your Mileage May Vary.
+The Hyatt Place is a great hotel that gives you complimentary breakfast, free parking and larger rooms but lacks the resort feel of the Grand Cypress.
+I could see each of these hotels appealing to guests, depending on what you’re looking for in your vacation.
+When we used to vacation at Disney World (before we moved to 9 miles from WDW), all we wanted a room for was a place to rest between spending time in the theme parks.
+I could see us spending some time at the Hyatt Place, but Your Mileage May Vary.